When do I have to wear my mask/face covering?

 Will all students be tested?
 When and how often?

 Any student who will be on campus for classes, activities, or to use campus facilities will need to be tested as the term starts.
-We will also be conducting periodic testing throughout the term.
-More information on testing and testing protocols will be available in the coming weeks.
+We will also be conducting weekly testing of all students throughout the term.

 What does a student do if they have symptoms – isolation, quarantine, self-observation?